CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-profiles.md

 ## Body data

-Besides the parameters that you append to the URL, you must also include a request body in the POST request.
+Besides the parameters that you append to the URL, you must also include a request body in the PUT request.
 The body has two optional components:
 'fields' and 'interests'.
 Both will be added to the new profile.
 The interests can be added from a list ("football") or with an associative array ("football" => 1, "baseball" => 0).
 Fields must be an associative array.